 - (Step 3a) Locate the event using the appropriate software.
-Dbloc2 is the standard locating software.
-Reference the guide "A Method for Using dbloc2 and dbpick" in this Manual. - (Step 3b) After acquiring a good location save it and open alarm database.
+Dbloc2 is the standard lab locating software.
+Reference the guide "A Method for Using dbloc2 and dbpick" in this Response Manual. - (Step 3b) After acquiring a good location using dbloc2, open alarm database.
 You can access this database at the bottom of the dbloc2 window.
 Under "Database" right click for a pull-down menu and select alarm database.
 A dbe window will open.
+Click "origin".

-Choose origin table.
-Alternatively, you can open alarm database from "Response" window by clicking on "view database" button.
-If the event is ML 5 or larger, coordinate location, depth and magnitude with NEIC (See Section 7.2 of this Manual). - (Step 3c) When confident with your solution, highlight any field in the origin table that corresponds with the appropriate solution.
-Then click "Edit" and choose "Respond" or "Update" from the pull-down menu.
+(Step 3c) If the event is 5.5 MI or larger, coordinate location, depth and magnitude with NEIC at (303) 273-8439.
+When confident with your solution, highlight any line in the "origin" table that corresponds with the appropriate solution.
+Then click "Edit" and "Respond" on the pull-down menu.